Treatments and Therapies at Chandos

 “An opportunity to begin to re-inhabit your body, bring self-awareness, break patterns and discover new ways of living into your body.”

-Four weekly consultations in nutritional therapy, person-centred homeopathy and personal health and fitness.
+Four weekly consultations in nutritional therapy, person-centred homeopath, personal health and fitness.

 “Forewarned, forearmed; to be prepared is half the victory” – Miguel de Cervantes